LouisMazel/maz-ui/apps/docs/src/guide/browser-support.md

 [Browser support · caniuse](https://caniuse.com/?search=%40property) — supported everywhere since Chromium 111 / Safari 16.4 / Firefox 128.

-### Cascade layers (`@layer`)

-Used by Maz-UI to order its reset, theme and utilities against the app's own styles (`@layer maz-ui-reset, maz-ui-theme, maz-ui-animations, maz-ui-utilities`).

-[Browser support · caniuse](https://caniuse.com/css-cascade-layers) — supported everywhere since 2023 (Chromium 99, Safari 15.4, Firefox 97).
-Not a new v5 requirement, but listed for completeness.

 ### Native CSS nesting

 Used by Tailwind v4 internally and by Maz-UI utilities like `cap-f` (`&::first-letter`). v4 does not run a CSS-nesting preprocessor; the output relies on the browser parsing nested rules directly.